grpc/proposal/A50-xds-outlier-detection.md

 ### Per-priority outlier detection

 The xDS spec for outlier detection defines the operations for all hosts in a cluster.
+We chose instead to do those operations on the addresses within each priority instead, because, with the introduction of aggregate cluster support in [gRFC A37](https://github.com/grpc/proposal/blob/master/A37-xds-aggregate-and-logical-dns-clusters.md), there is not always an LB policy corresponding to the entirety of every underlying cluster.
+Instead, the aggregate and underlying cluster tree is flattened to a single priority list with all of the priorities for every cluster.
+So, there is no clear place to insert logic that applies to all of the addresses in a single underlying cluster.
+We considered adding a global map for outlier detection LB policies in the same cluster to share data, but it would add a lot of complexity and the returns would be minimal.

-We chose instead to do those operations on the addresses within each priority instead, for the following reasons:
+We believe that this behavior difference will be acceptable for the following reasons:

  - The outlier detection logic is only applied to addresses that had enough traffic within the interval. gRPC only sends traffic to one priority at a time, so in almost all cases, applying the logic to a whole cluster would only actually apply it to the addresses in a single priority anyway.
 This differs from Envoy, which supports partial failover to a second priority while the primary priority still has some healthy hosts.
 There are exceptions, but we consider them to be edge cases that are acceptable to not fix:
    - If a priority switchover occurs in the middle of an interval, the addresses in both priorities will have some traffic.
 This situation will always be temporary, so the per-priority logic will be correct starting in the following interval.
    - The xDS specification of `failure_percentage_minimum_hosts` says that it counts all hosts in a cluster without considering traffic.
 As a result, looking at only individual priorities will result in gRPC not applying the failure percentage algorithm in some situations when Envoy would.
- - With the introduction of aggregate cluster support in gRFC A37, there is not always an LB policy corresponding to the entirety of every underlying cluster.
-Instead, the aggregate and underlying cluster tree is flattened to a single priority list with all of the priorities for every cluster.
-So, there is no clear place to insert logic that applies to all of the addresses in a single underlying cluster.
-We considered adding a global map for outlier detection LB policies in the same cluster to share data, but it would add a lot of complexity and the returns would be minimal.
   - If the xDS LB policy tree ever changes to consistently have an LB policy that represents each underlying cluster, the xDS logic in this proposal can easily be modified to put the `outlier_detection` policy at that part of the tree and make it act over the whole cluster.

 ### Non-xDS-specific LB policy